Sarah Kate Noftsinger

 Sarah Katherine Noftsinger is a retired American soccer player who played as a midfielder for the Washington Freedom.
-Since retiring from professional soccer became the VP for Atlanta United FC.
+She was most recently the VP for Atlanta United FC.

 Soccer career

 While studying at Wake Forest University, she played for the school's soccer team.

 On February 11, 2002, Noftsinger was selected in the 2002 WUSA draft by the New York Power.
 She joined the Washington Freedom in June 2002.